TEAMAI4SG/Lab6-VisualStudio-Streamlit/README.md

 - If still not working, try **“py -m pip install --upgrade openai”** (not including quotation mark)

 - **Possible issue**: If you see an **error** “pip The term 'pip' is not recognized as the name of a cmdlet, function, or operable program”, it is possible you have different versions of Python.
-Try reinstall Python, or the [solution post](https://www.codewithharry.com/videos/general-python-errors-1/)
+Try reinstall Python, or the solution post [here](https://www.codewithharry.com/videos/general-python-errors-1/)

 - **Possible issue**: If you are on a Mac and you get either of the following errors:
     - zsh: command not found: python